Owner/

 Q: We plan to replace leaky windows on a south-facing wall.
 The low-E coatings limit sunlight coming in--yet all the companies advocate these and argon or krypton to prevent heat loss on winter nights.
 Should I just get well-built windows with clear glass to maximize SHG or use the full package they push.
 Pella and Peachtree said I can't increase SHG without losing insulating factor.
 SeriousWindows says I can, a little.
 Any ideas?

-A: You may have to shop around a bit, but you should get a low-e window with an appropriate solar heat gain coefficient.
+A: (Daniel Chiras) You may have to shop around a bit, but you should get a low-e window with an appropriate solar heat gain coefficient.
 I just ordered some low-e windows with a solar heat gain coefficient of 0.55 from Quaker in California.
 I think that Pela offers a low-e wind with a similar SHGC.
 You might also check out Canadian glass manufacturers.
 From what I've heard, they're offering windows that meet these specs.

 Home Site Map STORE